 7. YONGNUO YN 50mm f/1.8 AF Lens

-If you are looking for a portrait lens for less than $100, the YONGNUO YN 50mm f1.8 lens makes a strong candidate for this.
+If you are looking for a portrait lens that is pocket friendly, the YONGNUO YN 50mm f1.8 lens makes a strong candidate for this.

 It performs decently without breaking the bank.
 It is sharp enough but is still not as good as Nikon prime lenses.